 If you don’t have an extra $550 in your budget but still want to earn big on dining and travel, the no-fee Uber Visa Card may be the better choice.

 Chase Sapphire Reserve® altered one cardholder perk in January – the lucrative 100,000-point-bonus signup offer.
 After less than a year on the market, Chase cut back a 100,000-point Ultimate Rewards bonus after spending $4,000 within three months to just Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-It’s important to note the Chase Sapphire Reserve® does offer other traveler perks like up to $300 in statement credits for travel reimbursements per year, a $100 statement credit for applying for Global Entry or TSA PreCheck, and several travel protection benefits.
+It’s important to note the Chase Sapphire Reserve® does offer other traveler perks, such as $300 in statement credits for travel reimbursements per year, a $100 statement credit for applying for Global Entry or TSA PreCheck, and several travel protection benefits.
 If you use those perks, it may be worth it to you to pay the beefy annual fee for the Chase Sapphire Reserve®.